JoshuaPurtell/ProcessingStochasticities/content/about.md

 feature_image = ""
 +++

-Hi!
+Hi.
 I'm an undergraduate at Yale University studying Mathematics and Economics.

 Processing Stochasticities is intended to allow me to capture my thoughts and academic experience in a way that is available to others for both scrutiny and (possibly) edification.
 Such is divided into [shortform](), where I host most of my treatments of papers and the like, and [longform](), where I keep longer treatments which are reserved only for those works which I feel merit the investment of my time.